The Best Way to Ship Plants Safely

 How to ship your plants

 You can make arrangements to have your plants shipped either by air or by land.
 Although shipping can be quite expensive and it doesn’t guarantee that they will survive.
-However, if you are shipping to a long distance, then you might want to select and ship your favorite plants while you sale the remaining ones and use the money to buy new plants in your new home.
+However, if you are shipping to a long distance, then you might want to select and ship your favorite plants while you sell the remaining ones and use the money to buy new plants in your new home.
 The fewer plants you have to deal with while you relocate, the more attention will be able to give to the plants with you in transit.
 Selling some of the plants will enable you to focus on the most important ones that you have decided to transport.
 Your plants need your attention when they are in transit, and if the way they will get the attention is to limit the ones you are taking along to your new home, then that’s okay.

 When and how to ship plants